 The aquarium in the Fairmont Hamilton Hotel's Gazebo Bar in Bermuda was reportedly the inspiration for Dr. No's aquarium, itself later inspiring the aquarium in Stromberg's lair in The Spy Who Loved Me (1977).

-According to the film's CD Soundtrack sleeve notes, the James Bond theme debuted in the UK charts on 1st November 1962 where it peaked at No. #13.
-It entered the US charts on 27 July 1963 where it went to No. #82.
-Two pieces of music heard in the film are not included on the film's soundtrack.
-These are the electronic sound effects music at the very beginning of the film and the suspenseful music from the tarantula sequence.
+According to the film's CD soundtrack sleeve notes, the James Bond theme debuted in the UK charts on November 1, 1962, where it peaked at number 13.
+It entered the U.S. charts on July 27, 1963 where it went to number 82.
+Two pieces of music heard in the film, are not included on the film's soundtrack.
+These are the electronic sound effects music at the very beginning of the film, and the suspenseful music from the tarantula sequence.

-The item the freelance photographer smashes against the table-leg and use to scratch Quarrel's face is a flashbulb.
-The flashbulbs (as fitted to older cameras) were made of glass and made for single use only.
+The item the freelance photographer smashes against the table-leg and uses to scratch Quarrel's face is a flashbulb.
+Flashbulbs (as fitted to older cameras) were made of glass and were single-use only.

 The literal translations of some of this film's foreign language titles include Licence to Kill / Agent 007: Licence to Kill (Italy); James Bond Versus Dr. No (Belgium & France); Dr. No: Mission-Killing / Agent 007 - Mission: Kill Dr. No (Denmark); James Bond Chases Dr. No (Germany); Dr. No: 007 Is The Killing Number (Japan); Agent 007 With A Licence To Kill (Sweden); Agent 007 Versus Dr. No (Spain); James Bond, Agent 007 Against Dr. No (Greece); 007 Seized The Secret Island (China); 007 - The Secret Agent (Portugal); 007 And Dr. No (Finland) and 007 Against The Satanic Dr. No (Brazil & Spanish-speaking South America).
 In Japan the translators first interpreted the title as "Dr.?
 No!" and produced posters with a translation that meant "We don't want a doctor".
 The mistake was discovered at the last moment.

-United Artists executives were first screened a print of the film at 10:00 am one morning with Arthur Krim in attendance.
+United Artists executives were first screened a print of the film at ten o'clock one morning, with Arthur Krim in attendance.
 When the movie finished around midday, there was a silence at the end of the screening.
-The European head exec stated that the only good thing about the picture was that they couldn't lose with it with only a budget of about $(US)840,000.
+The European head executive stated that the only good thing about the picture, was that they couldn't lose with it with only a budget of about 840,000 U.S. dollars.
 Producers Harry Saltzman and Albert R. Broccoli were shaken and stirred.